|

 Knit in garter stitch for 20 rows.

-Seam the middle section at the back of the work securely, but leaving a little room so that the dog’s collar can slide through it.
+Seam the middle section at the back of the work securely with a running stitch, but leave a little room so that the dog’s collar can slide through it.
 Knitted bow tie 7

 Weave in any loose ends and trim where necessary.